 Would you like to use a wireless keyboard, mouse, or trackpad with your Mac?
 Bluetooth is a wireless technology that lets one connect various devices such as keyboards, mice, printers and speakers.
 The maximum range of Bluetooth is about 30 feet.
 People like the idea of Bluetooth devices since it reduces cable clutter.
 However, Bluetooth devices use batteries, so it becomes important to keep these in stock.
 Also, if you choose to use a bluetooth keyboard or mouse, I recommend that you have a spare old-fashioned wired, USB keyboard or mouse stashed in your closet in case the Bluetooth device ever acts up.

 Here are some general instructions for connecting a Bluetooth device to your Mac:

 In this example, I’m using a Mac running OS X 10.7 (or newer) and I’m setting up an Apple trackpad.
-If your Mac is running an older version of OS X then please check out this article or this other article which show the older Bluetooth Setup Assistant interface.
+If your Mac is running an older version of OS X then please check out this article which show the older Bluetooth Setup Assistant interface.

 - Click on the Apple menu and select System Preferences.

 - On the third row down, click on Bluetooth.
 (If Bluetooth isn’t listed then your Mac doesn’t have Bluetooth capabilities built-in.)
 On the left side, verify that it reads Bluetooth: On.